 The assistant driver's position is shown here.
 Like all American tanks equipped with a bow machine gun, no sighting device was provided beyond his normal periscopes.
 (Picture from TM 9-735 Heavy Tank T26E3.)

 The assistant driver was provided with a duplicate set of controls as well as the bow machine gun.
 The left steering brake lever and the speed range selector lever can be seen through the hatch.
 Unlike the driver's position, the accelerator pedal was under the assistant driver's left foot.

 The driver's seat back and turret floor are shown here.
-On each side of the turret collector ring box are three 90mm ammunition stowage compartments.
-Hinges and handles for these and the fighting compartment rear floor stowage plates can be seen across the turret floor.
+The 90mm ammunition stowage compartment lids create a smooth surface when closed.
+Hinges and handles for these compartments and the fighting compartment rear floor stowage plates can be seen across the floor.

 The right side of the Ford GAF engine is shown here.
 The engine was the GAA of the M4A3 Sherman but lower in height.
 The carburetors were different between the two designs, with the GAA using two NA-Y5G Stromberg carburetors and the GAF using two HD-5 Stromberg carburetors.
 Displacement was 1,110in³ (18,000cm³) with a 5.4" (14cm) bore and 6" (15cm) stroke, and compression ratio was 7.5:1.
 (Picture from TM 9-1731B Ordnance Maintenance--Ford Tank Engines (Models GAA, GAF, and GAN).)

 The power train of the M26 is shown here.
 (Picture from TM 9-1735A Ordnance Maintenance--Medium Tanks M26 and M45, Power Train.)